awsdocs/amazon-ses-developer-guide/doc-source/deleting-personal-data.md

 ## Delete Email Addresses From the Account\-Level Suppression List<a name="deleting-personal-data-account-suppression-list"></a>

 Amazon SES includes an optional account\-level suppression list\.
 When you enable this feature, email addresses are automatically added to a suppression list when they result in a bounce or complaint\.
 Email addresses remain on this list until you delete them\.
-For more information about the account\-level suppression list, see [Using the account\-level suppression list](sending-email-suppression-list.md)\.
+For more information about the account\-level suppression list, see [Using the Amazon SES account\-level suppression list](sending-email-suppression-list.md)\.

 You can remove email addresses from the account\-level suppression list by using the `DeleteSuppressedDestination` operation in the [Amazon SES API v2](https://docs.aws.amazon.com/ses/latest/APIReference-V2/API_DeleteSuppressedDestination.html)\.
 This section includes a procedure for deleting email addresses by using the AWS CLI\.
 For more information about installing and configuring the AWS CLI, see the [AWS Command Line Interface User Guide](https://docs.aws.amazon.com/cli/latest/userguide/)\.